flywheel-apps/freesurfer-recon-all/README.md

 ### gear-convert_stats (optional)

 Convert FreeSurfer stats files to CSV.
 (Default=true).
-Converts a subcortical stats file created by recon-all and/or mri_segstats (eg, aseg.stats) into a table in which each line is a subject and each column is a segmentation.
+Converts a subcortical stats file created by recon-all and/or mri_segstats (e.g., aseg.stats) into a table in which each line is a subject and each column is a segmentation.
 The values are the volume of the segmentation in mm3 or the mean intensity over the structure.
-Also Converts all cortical stats file created by recon-all and or mris_anatomical_stats (eg, ?h.aparc.stats) into a table in which each line is a subject and each column is a parcellation.
+Also Converts all cortical stats file created by recon-all and or mris_anatomical_stats (e.g., ?h.aparc.stats) into a table in which each line is a subject and each column is a parcellation.
 By default, the values are the area of the parcellation in mm2.
 These tables will be written to .csv files that will be available in the final results.
 The values in the tables will also be attached to the analysis as "Custom Information" ("info" metadata) so they can be found using search and in views.
 (Default=true)

 ### gear-convert_surfaces (optional)